dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-data-volume-issues-and-changes.md

 - The [*row_count_change_30_days*](../checks/table/volume/row-count-change-30-days.md) compares the current row count to a count captured thirty days ago.
-This behavior will detect the volume change since the previous month, avoiding the influence of monthly seasonability.
+This behavior will detect the volume change since the previous month, avoiding the influence of monthly seasonality.

 All these checks take one data quality rule parameter.
 The **max_percent** parameter sets the maximum accepted relative change in percent.